dxw/playbook/guides/plugin-advisories.md

 or maybe:

 > If an attacker is able to convince a logged-in admin user to follow a link
-> (phishing emails can be made to look very convincing), then ...
+> (phishing emails can be made to look extremely convincing), then ...

 Proof of concept: